chiuping24/SolidEdge-AutodeskFBX-Unity/README.md

 I can not get the information of Solid Edge Assembly-Part file without Solid Edge APP.

 ```
-`SolidEdge/Program.cs` is used to auto view the file tree of Assembly(.asm) and get the physical properties of each Part(.par) within the Assembly(.asm) in order.
+`SolidEdge/Program.cs` is used to
+1. auto view the file tree of Assembly(.asm) and
+2. get the physical properties of each Part(.par) within the Assembly(.asm) in order.
-"Assembly/ReportDocumentTree" and "Part/ReportPhysicalProperties" are what I
+3. output the results into .xml file format
+Mainly reference in: "Samples-master/Assembly/ReportDocumentTree" and "Samples-master/Part/ReportPhysicalProperties".